whistlepost/whistlepost/README.md

 ## Introduction

 Whistlepost is a templating engine for Web sites, that helps to manage site structure and content independently of the presentation.
+The goal is to provide many of the benefits of a Content Management System (CMS) without the management overhead.

 Often we think of modularity and encapsulation as important design principles for software that is more secure, reliable and easier to maintain.
-This is often expressed as a [separation of concerns], and is the basis for the Whistlepost platform.
+This is often expressed as a [separation of concerns], which is the basis for the Whistlepost platform.

 ### Apache Sling